 Some bakers feel it doesn’t allow flavors to really develop.
 Personally, I’ve never noticed much of a difference.

 PUNCHING DOUGH DOWN

-By doing this, you are also bring the yeast, sugar, and moisture back together which is important for the second rise as the yeast feeds on the sugar.
+By doing this, you are also bringing the yeast, sugar, and moisture back together, which is important for the second rise as the yeast feeds on the sugar.

 THE SECOND RISE